rpmuller/ePubs/WP1.md

 other psychic powers.
 All the other parts of soul, it is evident from what we have said, are, in spite of certain statements to the contrary, incapable of separate existence" (413).
-The mind is the part of us that under- stands mathematics and philosophy; its objects are timeless, and therefore it is regarded as itself timeless.
+The mind is the part of us that understands mathematics and philosophy; its objects are timeless, and therefore it is regarded as itself timeless.
 The soul is what moves the body and perceives sensible objects; it is characterized by self-nutrition, sensation, feeling, and motivity